StackVista/stackstate-agent/dev/agent-v1-to-v2-pickle-conversion/README.md

     - Change this value to match the `relation_saved_search` name in the `splunk_topology_conf.yml` file
   - `components_search_name`
     - Change this value to match the `component_saved_search` name in the `splunk_topology_conf.yml` file
-- Run the following command `./run.sh` this will verify your environment and execute the python script
+- Run the following command `sudo ./run.sh` this will execute the python script
-  - `./.tox/py27/bin/python main.py`
 - Confirm that the json files has been generated with content, this can be verified in the `v2_sts_splunk_cache_folder` directory
+  - Make sure the ownership of these files and permission is correct and the correct user.
+If stackstate does not have permissions to these files then things will fail
+  - The owner of the files is usually be stackstate.
+This can be done with this command `chown stackstate-agent:stackstate-agent splunk_*`
+- Start the Agent v2 back up by running `service stackstate-agent start`
+- Verify the logs for no errors

 Notes:
 - What if something went wrong?